 Another significant enhancement to the exterior of the camera allows for the attachment of “mods.”
 Initially, three mods are available: A Media mod which adds a directional shotgun microphone to the Hero 8 Black; a Light mod which adds an external light which can be attached to the Media mod or stand-alone with other GoPro Mounts; and the Display mod which adds a 2-inch flip-up LCD screen to your GoPro.

-The GoPro Max is the company’s newest 360-degree camera and can be thought of as the successor to the Fusion, the company’s previous 360-degree camera offering.
+The GoPro Max camera is the company’s newest 360-degree camera and can be thought of as the successor to the Fusion, the company’s previous 360-degree camera offering.
 You can shoot from either of the 180-degree cameras separately or together, and the stabilization and audio quality of the Max is better than even the Hero 8 thanks to automatic horizon leveling and a total of six microphones in total across the device.

 Editing of footage is super easy using GoPro’s app, allowing you reframe the footage in any way you like (we recommend shooting in 360 all the time so you can choose precisely the shot you want).
 It also has built-in mounting arms like the Hero 8, once again negating the need for additional mounts in many cases.